ADHD & Nicotine: Potential Links, Side Effects, And Consequences To Look For

 ADHD and nicotine: Pregnancy

+Family history can play a significant determining role in the development of ADHD.
+The exact "how" may not be known, but there can be causative links between certain family illnesses and ADHD, including a family history of ADHD and other learning or behavioral disorders.
 Problems in utero can also play a role, as there have been links discovered between children with restricted growth and other problems in utero and the later development of ADHD.
 One of these problems can be directly related to parental behavior in utero: nicotine use.

-Doctors routinely discourage pregnant women from smoking, chewing, and using other forms of tobacco during pregnancy, as there can be definite links between tobacco use in pregnancy and a host of complications, including premature labor, fetal complications, and even miscarriage.
+Doctors routinely discourage pregnant parents from smoking, chewing, and using other forms of tobacco during pregnancy, as there can be definite links between tobacco use in pregnancy and a host of complications, including premature labor, fetal complications, and miscarriage.
 The same is true of nicotine, despite its reputation as being a safer alternative to tobacco.
 Because nicotine can be habit-forming, there is also the increased risk of a child developing a dependency later in life.

-In adults, there can be countless health risks associated with nicotine use: the possibility of cancer, cardiovascular disease, toxicity, gastrointestinal harm, and the possibility of birth defects in pregnant women.
+In adults, there can be countless health risks associated with nicotine use: the possibility of cancer, cardiovascular disease, toxicity, gastrointestinal harm, and birth defects.
 Birth defects can be readily visible at birth, as is the case when a child is missing a hand or has a cleft palate.
 Birth defects also may show up later, as is the case in children with some muscular conditions and intellectual and behavioral disorders.
+Although nicotine is sometimes marketed as a safe alternative to tobacco use, it can prove just as harmful for children exposed during development and may have as many risks for adults who smoke.

-Cigarette smoking and beyond
+Cigarette smoking and beyond: The research

 Getty/AnnaStills